jiffyjeff/uuid4lua/README.md

 ## Features

 * Does not reinvent random number generation; No tricky seeding required
-* Not reliant on timestamps: Parallel execution produces unique values
+* Not reliant on timestamps: Simultaneous executions produce unique values
-* Very Fast (Approx 3 x faster than competition in informal testing)
+* Very fast (Approx 5 x faster than similar libraries in informal testing)
 * Simple and easy to use

 ## Usage